conan-io/docs/reference/tools.rst

     def tools.cpu_count()

 Returns the number of CPUs available, for parallel builds.
 If processor detection is not enabled, it will safely return 1.
-Can be overwritten with the environment variable :ref:`env_vars_conan_cpu_count` and configured in the :ref:`conan_conf`.
+When running in Docker, it reads cgroup to detect the configured number of CPUs.
+It Can be overwritten with the environment variable
+:ref:`env_vars_conan_cpu_count` and configured in the :ref:`conan_conf`.

 .. _tools_vcvars_command: